ayushgarg31/NLP-Assignment-1/Assignment 2/Readme.md

 As such there is a little bit variation in discounting value 'd' for each frequency but the mean value turns out to be 0.9106292951975302 with a variance of 0.11676834771403574.

 #### Compute the perplexity value for the test dataset for the bigram model using add-1 and Good-turing.
 Which performs better?
 The Good turing smoothing performs much better than Add-1 smoothing on the test dataset.
+Perplexity of Good Turing is 15.65 and that of add-1 is 1120.5.
 This might be because add-1 smoothing results in drastic changes which decrease the probability of the bigram drastically but in the corpus still the chance of occurence of the bigram is high and hence for a lot of place add-1 ends up putting a lower probability to a bigram when it occurs frequently in the courpus.
 This decreases probability of sentence which increases perplexity value.
 This happens for almost all the high count bigrams in add-1 and hence effect is far greater.
 In contrast, Good Turing does not lead to such drastic changes as in add-1.

 ## Arguments